bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 0: 00:43:47

-Unfortunately, it isn't, because the whole point of an adapter signature is that you would use it for the internal, for the keypath spend.
+Unfortunately, it isn't, because the whole point of an adaptor signature is that you would use it for the internal, for the keypath spend.

 Speaker 1: 00:43:55

-Yes but I mean you could say like okay aggregate only the other ones and then I think...
+Yes, but I mean you could say, okay, aggregate only the other ones and then I think...

 Speaker 0: 00:44:02